Mahdi-Razi-Gandomani/kakuro-solver/README.md

 2. **Digit Detection**
    - Detects diagonal lines in constraint cells.
    - Filters and preprocesses potential digits.
    - Uses MNIST CNN to recognize digits.
-Trained CNN model is saved as `mnist_cnn_model.h5` instead of retraining.
+Trained CNN model is saved as `mnist_cnn_model.h5` to use instead of retraining.
    - Separates vertical and horizontal sum hints.

 3. **Puzzle Solving**